mattheww/gomill/gomill_docs/competitions.rst

 The ringmaster requires the players to be standalone executables which speak
 |gtp| on their standard input and output streams.

-It launches the executables itself, as detailed by the :setting:`Player` settings in the control file.
+It launches the executables itself, with command line arguments and other environment as detailed by the :setting:`Player` settings in the control file.

-.. todo:: Probably worth an explicit link here to the setting docs, and maybe a brief summary of the sort of thing that can be configured.
+.. todo:: Make sure Player link works

-It launches a new engine subprocess for each game and waits for it to terminate as soon as the game is completed.
+It launches a new engine subprocess for each game and closes it when the game is terminated.
+It waits for the subprocess to exit before reporting the game result.

 .. tip:: To run players on a different computer to the ringmaster, specify a suitable :program:`ssh` command line in the :setting:`Player` definition.

 .. todo:: link to tedious docs about what happens if an engine fails to launch, and exit status.

-Games
-^^^^^
+Maybe the wait-for-exit behaviour goes there.

+.. _playing games:

+Playing games
+^^^^^^^^^^^^^

 .. index:: rules